 14 Entertaining DIY Cat Toys to Keep Them Busy

-If you love making things and are a cat owner, you can save money by making your own cat toys.
+If you love making things and are a cat owner, you can save money by making your cat toys.
 They also make fantastic gifts for cat-owning friends and family!

 Cats are good at keeping themselves busy, but they still require toys, or they might just sleep all day.
 Playing with your cat not only keeps them mentally sharp but also gives them a good workout and helps form a bond between you.

-If you’re trying to save money or just love DIY projects, here are 15 projects for you to try out.
-There are links to the plans and basic information about what materials you’ll need and how challenging the project is
+If you’re trying to save money or just love DIY projects, here are a bunch of projects for you to try out.
+There are links to the plans and basic information about what materials you’ll need and how challenging the project is.
+Whatever kind of cat toy you’re looking to make, we just might have the right project for you.

 The 14 DIY Cat Toys to Keep Them Busy